Special Educational Needs & Disabilities

 How will the curriculum be matched to my child’s needs?

-When a pupil has been identified with special needs, their work will be differentiated by the class teacher to enable them to access the curriculum more easily.
+When a pupil has been identified with special needs, their work will be adapted by the class teacher to enable them to access the curriculum more easily.

 A teaching assistant may be allocated to work with a pupil in a small group or on a 1:1 basis to target more specific needs.